 1003.573.
-Use of restraint and seclusion on students with disabilities.
-(2) Monitoring.
+Seclusion and restraint of students with disabilities in public schools.
+(8) Monitoring.

-(c) The department shall maintain aggregate data of incidents of manual or physical restraint and seclusion and disaggregate the data for analysis by county, school, student exceptionality, and other variables, including the type and method of restraint or seclusion used.
-This information shall be updated monthly.
+(c) The department shall maintain aggregate data of incidents of restraint and disaggregate the data for analysis by county, school, student exceptionality, and other variables, including the type and method of restraint used.
+This information shall be updated monthly, de-identified, and made available to the public through the department's website no later than October 1, 2021.